Apprenticeships offer young people the opportunity to start work and gain qualifications and skills at the same time.

 An apprentice does a real job for a real employer.
 They study for recognised professional qualifications, while learning essential job-specific skills from experienced colleagues.

-There are three types of apprenticeship, which take between one and five years to complete depending on the level, the industry and the apprentice’s existing skills.
+There are four types of apprenticeship, which take between one and five years to complete depending on the level, the industry and the apprentice’s existing skills.

 Anyone who is over 16, living in Wales and not in full-time education can apply for an apprenticeship.
 Competition is strong so the young person must demonstrate their determination to progress through the apprenticeship.

 The benefits of an apprenticeship

 - practical and theoretical training from the outset

 - support to improve numeracy, literacy and ICT skills if needed

 - gaining a work-based qualification (at least Level 2 from the Credit and Qualifications Framework for Wales)

 - the possibility of studying to degree level and beyond, e.g. in engineering, construction, business administration

 - developing ‘transferable’ skills like teamwork, initiative and time management